jessetane/localstorage-fs/readme.md

 * `process.chdir`, `process.cwd` and `process.umask` are shimmed by this module for now

 ## example
-there is a *very* simple example: do `npm run exemplify` and then open the html file in your browser and check your console
+there is a *very* simple example: do `npm run exemplify` then open example/index.html in your browser console

 ## test
 no tests yet - maybe node's fs tests would work?